logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

 Step 3: Outside Access to the Feature Store
 -------------------------------------------

-By default, only the Hopsworks UI is made available to clients on external networks, like the Internet.
+By default, only the Hopsworks REST API (and UI) is accessible by clients on external networks, like the Internet.
 To integrate with external platforms and access APIs for services such as the Feature Store, you have to open the service's ports.

 Open ports by going to *Services* tab, selecting a service and pressing *Update*.
 This will update the *Security Group* attached to the